schlothauer-wauer/jsoncodegen/src/main/resources/docs/usage.md

 * java_beans - creates a set of Java beans from model
   - packageName - what is the package for the generated beans (!)
   - removeEmptyLines - if set, then empty lines will be removed before file is written
+  - containsAttrib - name of an attribute that is needed for the generation
+  - missingAttrib - name of an attribute that the type doesn't contain for generation

 * java_interfaces - creates a set of Java interfaces from the model
   - packageName - what is the package for the generated beans (!)
   - removeEmptyLines - if set, then empty lines will be removed before file is written
+  - containsAttrib - name of an attribute that is needed for the generation
+  - missingAttrib - name of an attribute that the type doesn't contain for generation

 * java_interfaced_beans - creates a set of Java beans from model that implements a given interface
   - packageName - what is the package for the generated beans (!)
   - interfacePackageName - Name of the interface package
   - removeEmptyLines - if set, then empty lines will be removed before file is written
+  - containsAttrib - name of an attribute that is needed for the generation
+  - missingAttrib - name of an attribute that the type doesn't contain for generation

 * java_interfaced_generic_derived_beans - creates a set of Java beans from model that implements a given interface
   - packageName - what is the package for the generated beans (!)
   - interfacePackageName - Name of the interface package
   - genericClass - Name of the generic class, inclusive the package name (!)
   - removeEmptyLines - if set, then empty lines will be removed before file is written
+  - containsAttrib - name of an attribute that is needed for the generation
+  - missingAttrib - name of an attribute that the type doesn't contain for generation

 ### Service related
 * swagger - creates a swagger file from model